openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The specification achieves this by defining

-* Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer Request, Authorization Request, Credential Request and Batch Credential Request,
+* Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request,
 * Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extention point.
 This set of Credential format specific set of parameters and claims is referred to as a Credential Format Profile in this specification.

 This specification defines Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles).
 Other specifications or deployments can define their own Credential Format Profiles using above-mentioned extensibility points.